RV Air Conditioner Basics: Your Top Questions Answered

 Can I Run My RV Air Conditioner on 120?

 Standard 120 electric power supplies about 15 amps.
-So, running your AC unit while plugged into a standard 120 outlet is possible if your AC draws less than 15 amps and you’re not running too many additional RV appliances simultaneously.
+So, running your A/C while plugged into a standard 120 outlet is possible if it draws less than 15 amps and you’re not running too many additional RV appliances simultaneously.

 The problems are the same as running on a 15-amp shore power connection.
 You’ll need to consider surge watts, you won’t be able to run many other appliances, and you’ll need to know exactly what else is drawing on that circuit.
 If someone plugs a box fan into an outlet on the same circuit, it could be enough to trip the breaker.